Quantum Mechanics III (Physics 125c)

 - Foundations.
 Everett formulation, Born Rule, alternative approaches.

 - Quantum Information and Computation.
-No-cloning, teleportation, cryptography, gates, circuits, Grover’s algorithm.
+No-cloning, teleportation, gates, circuits, complexity classes, Grover’s algorithm.

 - Quantum Field Theory.
 Relativistic scalar fields, Reeh-Schlieder Theorem, Bogoliubov transformations, Rindler space, Unruh effect, black hole evaporation and information puzzle.